AlexTelon/FlexiCharge-Charge-station-plus/Documentation/Code Explanations (Excluding comments in code)/OCPP_MOCK_SERVER.md

 py file in the directory then you execute the code. e.g of idle server after boot ![](mock_server_boot.png)

-## __Server setup and use case__
+## __Server ip, port and runtime__
-these are the adress and port setup for the server.
-This specific IP should work for all OS without an issue.
+The current IP should work for all OS without an issue.
 The .run_forever() call will keep the server up until you exit it yourself.
 This means you dont have to restart the server every time you disconnect the charger.

     start_server = websockets.serve(ocpp_server, "127.0.0.1", 60003) #set server ip and port

     asyncio.get_event_loop().run_until_complete(start_server)
     asyncio.get_event_loop().run_forever()

-## __Connecting to the server__
+## __Connecting the charger to the server__

 When connecting to the server it will respond with the BootNotification confirmation and then send out a DataRequest right after.
 This is the initial handshake between the charger and the server.
 After this both sides should be available for requests to be sent.